How to align short-term and long-term goals

 7. Take the help of financial experts

 Sometimes it is better to opt for expert advice and work accordingly.
-Financial counsellors at Edufund can create a financial plan that will align your short-term and long-term goals perfectly.
+Financial counselors at Edufund can create a financial plan that will align your short-term and long-term goals perfectly.
 This will make the journey comparatively easy.

 Consult an expert advisor to get the right plan